NEWS, AWARDS, RECOGNITION (1999-2025)

 2025: SPEAKER, The One Club for Creativity – Executive AI Creative Summit

-Indovina is invited to speak at The One Club for Creativity’s AI Executive Creative Summit, where she presents her talk “ART IS DEAD.
+I was invited to speak at The One Club for Creativity’s AI Executive Creative Summit, where I gave a talk titled “ART IS DEAD.
 LONG LIVE THE ARTIST: Creative Leadership in the Age of Intelligent Tools.”
-Addressing an audience of global creative leaders, she explores the evolving role of the artist in an era defined by generative AI, automation, and the collapse of traditional creative hierarchies.
+To a room full of global creative leaders, I explored what it means to stay human, visionary, and necessary in a world reshaped by generative AI, automation, and the slow collapse of old creative hierarchies.

 2025: JUROR - Artificial Intelligence / The One Club for Creativity, NYC